-Drivers are not always to blame, and sometimes hit pedestrians who unexpectedly start jaywalking.
-But in many cases, the driver will be held liable when they hit a pedestrian.
-It is important that drivers and pedestrians alike understand who has the right of way in every situation.
+Drivers are not always to blame and sometimes hit pedestrians who unexpectedly start jaywalking.
+But in many cases, the driver will be liable if they hit a pedestrian.
+Drivers and pedestrians must understand who has the right of way in every situation.

 Common Injuries in Pedestrian Accidents

 There is no question that a collision between cars can cause injuries to the occupants of the vehicles involved.
 However, that damage does not compare to the harm caused when a car hits a person.
 The impact of that type of collision can cause catastrophic injuries.
 The most common injuries in pedestrian accidents include:

 - Head or brain injuries: Pedestrian accidents can cause concussions and traumatic brain injuries, which can be life-threatening.
 The injuries can be permanent and may require long-term therapy and care.